global-synchronizer-foundation/configs/processes/Weight-check-automation-resolution-process.md

 #### 2. Flag and notify
 - On mismatch, CI creates an issue labeled `weight-check-failure` in the SV config repo
-- A notification is sent to `#validator-ops` on Slack and emailed to the originator of the vote

 #### 3. Assign responsibility
 - The originator of the weight-change proposal must resolve any flagged errors